Amicus Briefs

 Americans for Prosperity Foundation v.
 Bonta

-AMICUS BRIEF SUMMARY – The question presented in this case is whether the holding of NAACP v.
+AMICUS BRIEF SUMMARY – The question presented in this case was whether the holding of NAACP v.
 Alabama ex rel.
-Patterson will be applied to modern state attorneys-general who compel disclosure of supporter lists of unpopular organizations without articulating a substantial state interest in obtaining the information…
+Patterson would be applied to modern state attorneys-general compelling disclosure of supporter lists of unpopular organizations without articulating a substantial state interest in obtaining the information…

 AMG Capital Management v.
 FTC; FTC v.
 Credit Bureau Center